 - There’s no training once the software is built.

 As a client, you should be involved in the entire process.
 In no scenario should you have a couple of initial meetings and then never speak to your developer again.
 Building custom software is a process that requires partnership and planning.
-These are the steps that get you from idea phase to completed product.
+These are the steps that get you from idea phase to completed product to release and maintenance.

-Want to know more about custom software?
+Want to know more about custom software development?
 Wondering if building is the right decision?
-Check out our in-depth blog post on what it takes and who should consider a custom software solution: To Code Or Not To Code: Is Custom Software Development the Right Answer?
+Download our in-depth whitepaper on what it takes to develop custom software and who should consider a custom software solution.